astorDev/nist/webhooks/send/article/index.md

 }
 ```

-Finally, let's add a helper method for registering the webhook sending in a DI container:
+Finally, let's add a helper method for registering webhook sending in a DI container:

 ```csharp
 public static class WebhookSendRegistration